spotinst/help/src/docs/elastigroup/tools-integrations/custom-health-check-service.md

 Set the Health Check configuration in the Elastigroup:

-1. Go to your Elastigroup and click on the “Actions” menu at the top left.
-Click on “Set Health Check” from the menu:
+1. Go to your Elastigroup and click on the `Actions` menu at the top left.
+Click on `Set Health Check` from the menu:

 <img src="/elastigroup/_media/custom-health-check-service_2.png" width="228" height="341" />